TedTed/wordpl/README.md

 it to `STRATEGIES_UNDER_TEST`.
 Then, run `python evaluate.py`.
 The results are written to a CSV file stored in a `results` directory.

-If your strategy beats a high, send a PR to add it to this repo.
+If your strategy beats a high score, send a PR to add it to this repo.
 I'll run it on my machine to confirm the score and add you to the leaderboard.
-Bonus points if you also write a blog post to explain your approach (I am happy to host it if that's convenient).
+Bonus points if you also write a blog post to explain your approach — I'm happy to host it if that's convenient for you.

 Note that to make sure evaluation doesn't take too long, each game must terminate within 5 seconds.
 Past this delay, we consider that the player has